Ajarmar/zeroprac/README.md

 - Skippable cutscenes without needing a save file.
 - Infinite lives.
 - Holding Select and pressing Start opens the stage select menu.
+    - Choose a stage with up/down, and press A to enter the stage.
-You can press B to exit.
+    - Press B to exit the menu.
+    - Press L to switch between routes (currently available: Blizzack first/Reflect Laser in Foxtar, and Hanumachine first/No Reflect Laser in Foxtar)
 - Hold Select and press Up to switch between A rank and B rank.
 - Hold Select and press L to reload latest checkpoint.
 Also works on bosses (the beginning of a boss fight is a checkpoint).
     - Hold Select+Left and press L to load previous checkpoint, hold Select+Right and press L to load next checkpoint.